containers/ramalama/docs/ramalama.1.md

 ## DESCRIPTION
 RamaLama : The goal of RamaLama is to make AI boring.

+RamaLama tool facilitates local management and serving of AI Models.

 On first run RamaLama inspects your system for GPU support, falling back to CPU support if no GPUs are present.

 RamaLama uses container engines like Podman or Docker to pull the appropriate OCI image with all of the software necessary to run an AI Model for your systems setup.

-This eliminates the need for the user to configure the system for AI themselves.
-After the initialization, RamaLama will run the AI Models within a container based on the OCI image.
+Running in containers eliminates the need for users to configure the host system for AI.
+After the initialization, RamaLama runs the AI Models within a container based on the OCI image.

-RamaLama first pulls AI Models from model registires.
-It then start a chatbot or a service as a rest API from a simple single command.
-Models are treated similarly to the way that Podman or Docker treat container images.
+RamaLama then pulls AI Models from model registires.
+Starting a chatbot or a rest API service from a simple single command.
+Models are treated similarly to how Podman and Docker treat container images.

-If you have both Podman and Docker installed, RamaLama defaults to Podman, use the `RAMALAMA_CONTAINER_ENGINE=docker` environment variable to override this behaviour.
+When both Podman and Docker are installed, RamaLama defaults to Podman, The `RAMALAMA_CONTAINER_ENGINE=docker` environment variable can override this behaviour.
+When neather are installed RamaLama will attempt to run the model with software on the local system.

 RamaLama supports multiple AI model registries types called transports.
 Supported transports: